 The State of Cannabis Policy Scorecard builds on the extensive research that went into developing the model ordinances.
 We identified six primary categories of public health concern in a cannabis legalization scheme that allows storefront retailers.
-These are: 1) Retailer Requirements, 2) Taxes & Prices 3) Product Limits, 4) Marketing, 5) Smoke-Free Air, and 6) Equity & Conflicts of Interest.
-In 2021, we developed a delivery-specific scorecard with an additional category for a cannabis legalization scheme that allows only non-storefront (delivery) retail sales.
-Within each primary category are criteria that can be used to analyze how well a jurisdiction has embraced public health principles in their cannabis ordinances.
+These are, 1) Retailer Requirements, 2) Taxes & Prices 3) Product Limits, 4) Marketing, 5) Smoke-Free Air, and 6) Equity & Conflicts of Interest.
+In 2021, we developed a scorecard specific to jurisdictions that allow delivery-only (no storefront retailers).
+Within each primary category are criteria that can be used to analyze how well a jurisdiction has embraced public health principles in its cannabis ordinances.
 We assigned higher points to those criteria that have the greatest known impact on limiting youth use and exposure based on strong evidence from tobacco and alcohol literature.